 … that you begin to realize that this is, in fact, not a normal restaurant at all.

-Hey, I know this guy!
+Hey, I know this guy on Ottenshof !

 In fact, the Ottenshof was not constructed to serve as a restaurant for ordinary folks but as a community center where the SS men of Heinrich Himmler, the Head of this Nazi gang of storm troopers, were expected to congregate after WWII.